 Rock Solid Fund - Grant Program

-Rock Solid Fund Grant Application - 2021
+Rock Solid Fund Grant Program Spring 2021

 The Rock Solid Fund provides grants to Nantucket-based small businesses to ensure their continued contribution toward a strong island economy.
 Ideally, applicants will use funds to execute an innovative response to the challenges of operating safely during the Covid-19 pandemic, ensuring the economic stability of their own business, while create a positive role model for others in the entrepreneurial community.
 The Rock Solid Fund is generously sponsored by the Town of Nantucket, ReMain Ventures, and our 2021 Daffodil Parade sponsors.

 There are two programs available under the Rock Solid Fund:

 Chamber Member Program - These grants are available to Chamber members in good standing, to fund an innovative approach to stabilizing or growing their business as they recover from the Covid-19 pandemic.

 General Program - These grants are available to any small business that can show a need for financial support to enable the changes necessary for their business to operate safely in the 2021 season.

 Applications for Spring 2021 are now being reviewed by an independent Committee using a formal scoresheet.
 Applicants will be notified by late April of their status.

 A business must meet the following eligibility criteria to be considered for a grant under either program:

 - The business is a for-profit entity with headquarters or primary operations on Nantucket.